elpy1/tlsfp/README.md

 ## Thoughts
 ### What I learnt
 This project provided a great learning experience.
 Some of the more interesting and challenging bits:
-- Reading through RFCs to understand the structure of a TLS record and handshake
+- Reading through RFCs to understand the structure of TLS records and data within
 - Differences between TLS 1.2 and 1.3
 - Working with binary data and unpacking specific elements of the TLS handshake
 - How to check (or *peek* at) the data in the socket receive buffer before actually consuming it (to capture the client handshake and decide whether to initiate the server-side handshake).
 - Building a very crude barebones HTTP server

 Each of these could easily be a separate blog post!

+### The future of fingerprinting
 In regard to TLS fingerprinting, I don't think it's as powerful as I first thought, at least not on its own.
-Sophisticated actors can easily spoof their handshake data to evade detection or impersonate legitimate clients.
-However, there are some usecases that come to mind where fingerprinting is probably quite useful:
+JA4 fingerprints are a big improvement on JA3 but sophisticated actors can still easily spoof their handshake data to evade detection or impersonate legitimate clients.
+Some usecases for fingerprinting that come to mind:
-- detection of unsophisticated bots and malware
+- detection of bots and malware
-- traffic anlysis
+- traffic anlysis and anomaly detection
 - client behaviour analysis
 - intrusion detection

-I'm sure there are many other usecases.
-I wonder whether TLS fingerprinting becomes more or less useful in future.
+I do wonder whether TLS data becomes more or less useful in future.
+In general I think fingerprinting is likely to become more common as QUIC continues to be adopted, which will surely make traffic inspection and MITM boxes for companies and network providers much more difficult.
+I assume we'll see more and more different types of data used for fingerprinting, and those who can use big data to find innovative ways to find and combine meaningful fingerprints will benefit most.

 ### Further reading
 Special mention for these excellent resources: